Mikescientist/deeplearning-food/README.md

 Finally, we can now use the function predict_model to input new data into the model to receive a classification.
-From my experimentation with parameters, such as the size of the images, image augmentation and training/test set sizes, this model has an accuracy of ~80-85%.
+From my experimentation with parameters, such as the size of the images, image augmentation and training/test set sizes, this model has a validation accuracy of ~80-85%, depending on the dataset.
+The model also has a training accuracy that is approaching 100%, though.
+This suggests overfitting of the model and the model may not generalise well.
+In future models we can consider more agressive dropout rates of the data, or other regularisation technieqs, but this may not be effective with such a small training set.
 This is not a bad result for code which only takes a small amount of time to run, but with more time and analysis, I think this approach could gain some excellent results.

+The model could be used in production in the future if the accuracy of the model increased.
+Once the model is pre-training, a user could run the predict_model() function with saved weights, where the input to the function is a photograph from the user's camera.
+With increasing amounts of data, the model could be updated to further improve the accuracy and improve the user's experience.

 Example running of the code: